violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

     - your Zashi wallet app will report the trade as unsuccessful for whatever reason, but&hellip;
     - &hellip;your Cake Wallet app will see *all* of the original currency (Bitcoin, in this example), received as a "refund" and is completely immune from chargebacks.
 You can now try the swap again or use another exchange to swap into Monero.
 (I like Cake Wallet because [Trocador, a centralized exchange aggregator and proxy site](https://noscript.trocador.app/){:target="_blank"} is built into Cake Wallet!)

 What's clever about this is that no matter what happens, *you* receive the money the client or customer sends.
 Moreover, you are never interacting directly with the client's wallet; there's no next-neighbor connection between you and them.
-You only ever interact with the currency exchanges, keeping any digital association between you and your client or customer to an absolute minimum for ultimate discretion.
+You only ever interact with the currency exchanges, keeping any digital association between you and your client or customer to an absolute minimum, providing ultimate payment discretion.

 For some of us, however, getting paid directly in crypto seems like a stretch.
 Our clients or customers are wary of cryptocurrency, they don't have the technical skill to do it, they have no existing cryptocurrency funds themselves, or they don't have the same cryptocurrencies that we want to accept payments in.
 I'll address all of these points in one of my other articles, ["How and why to convince clients and customers to pay us in cryptocurrency"]({% link resources/for-providers/using-cryptocurrency/convincing-clients/index.md %}) but, for now, let's talk about on-ramping in other ways.